zhezhouzz/PLDI25-submission-sp/README.md

 # PLDI25-submission-sp

-The main code of our tool, **Clouseau**, along with the benchmark suites, is located in the `Clouseau` folder.
+The main code of our tool, **Clouseau**, is located in the `Clouseau` folder, with the benchmark suites found in `Clouseau/benchmarks`.
 The `zutils` folder contains utility functions, while `AutomaraLibrary` serves as a helper library for symbolic finite automata (SFA).

 ## Getting Started Guide